Lin-Brain-Lab/fMRI-Analysis-For-Mac/fMRI Event-Related Analysis.md

 11. If done successfully, output should be "DONE!" and a window called "Figure 1: fmri_fig_overlay) should pop-up.
 The activation patterns may not make sense in this image but the next step is done to prepare the overlay volume and surfaces matched to the anatomical volume and surfaces

 ### Render Results Over the Brain
-1. Download MatLab script file from step 4 called show_mri.m (on FH GitHib page 11) and add file to fhlin_toolbox folder and double click on the file for it to open in MatLab
+1. Download MatLab script file from step 4 called show_mri.m (on FH GitHib page 11) and add file to your fhlin_toolbox/seeg_s025 folder and double click on the file for it to open in MatLab
 2. Change `subject='s031';` to `'subject='s026';`
 3. Change `file_overlay_register='../fmri_data/unpack/register.dat';` to `file_overlay_register='../unpack/register.dat';` (location of your register.dat file)
 4. Change `file_overlay_vol='../fmri_data/unpack/bold/006/f.mgz';` to `file_overlay_vol='../unpack/bold/032/f.mgz';` (location of your f.mgz file).
 If you only have a f.nii file, exit MatLab (or in terminal CTRL Z then `bg` to put matlab in background) then `cd /Users/jessica/Subjects/s026/mri/orig/unpack/bold/032` then `mri_convert f.nii f.mgz` to convert the f.nii file to f.mgz